 - Fingers trapped by moving metal

 - Falling or slipping out of the child’s seat

-- Issues with wheels, including running over fragile feet or hands
+- Issues with wheels, including running over fragile feet or hands.

-No matter what the point, it is essential not just to let it go.
+No matter the point, it is essential not just to let it go.
 Such an ailment could lead to further medical problems down the line, especially for a growing body.
 Make sure your child has proper medical care and attention.

-Contact an attorney if you need assistance in finding the proper care or a means to pay for it.
+Contact an attorney if you need assistance finding the proper care or a means to pay for it.
 Improper design or maintenance of these carts may have caused your little one preventable pain and suffering.